fpnick/flowhighlight/README.md

 ## Todo

-1. Write a plugin
-2. Write documentation
+1. Extend to other languages.